isomerpages/ncss-ssi/pages/training/Social-Service-Assistant-Programme.md

 1. The course details including the start dates and cost of the course is tentative and will be updated accordingly.
 2. The Social Service Assistant Programme is jointly developed by SSI and Ngee Ann Polytechnic (NP) although individual courses may come from either SSI or NP.
-3. Registration may close before 29 Jan 21 if the maximum number (60 pax) of available spaces is taken up before the closure date.
+3. Registration may close before 1 Feb 21 if the maximum number (60 pax) of available spaces is taken up before the closure date.